Skip to content

 • web/gi-kg-viewer/e2e/ — browser E2E tests (Playwright)

-• tests/unit/podcast_scraper/server/ — backend unit tests (pytest)
+• tests/unit/podcast_scraper/server/ — backend unit tests (pytest; importorskip("fastapi") when [dev] not installed)

 Test Execution